Shyam-Dev-12/Shyam-Dev-12/README.md

 ### Hi, I'm Shyam!

-I'm a **Full-stack Web Developer** passionate about building responsive and dynamic web applications using the **MERN stack**.
+I'm a **Full-Stack Web Developer** passionate about building responsive and dynamic web applications using the **MERN stack**.
 I love turning ideas into reality through code and continuously learning new technologies to enhance my skills.

 ---